-A child under 18 cannot be employed for work which:
+A young person cannot be employed in work which:

 - is beyond the child’s physical or psychological capacity